 Unfortunately, Rosacea can be emotionally troublesome as it impinges on appearance.
 This can affect how people feel about themselves and how they mingle socially with others, with many reporting feelings of shame, low self-esteem or frustration.

 YOU CAN CONTROL THE SYMPTOMS!

 Rosacea symptoms can be controllable.
-In addition to the lifestyle modifications you can adopt to reduce recurrent flare-ups, the good news is that significant advances in treatment have made it increasingly possible to achieve best possible outcomes, and in some cases, a clear skin!
+In addition to the lifestyle modifications, you can adopt to reduce recurrent flare-ups, the good news is that significant advances in medical treatment have made it increasingly possible to achieve the much-appreciated goal and in some cases clear skin. 😊

 The impact of Rosacea differs from one person to the other, and it can take time to figure out how to manage your condition effectively.
 Because proper diagnosis and subsequent timely treatment can considerably reduce the risk of Rosacea progression, the ideal way is to work with your dermatologist to develop a management plan.